MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 ## Cause

-There mght You will experience these errors if you deploy an application that uses a DEV or QA server into production and you don't update the connection string.
+You will experience these errors if you deploy an application that uses a DEV or QA server into production and you don't update the connection string.

 ## Solution